JoeydeKort/QuerilessCMS/README.md

 - Editor: Can create, read and update.
 - User: Is able to read.

 All security levels are able to create PDF files based on the database.
 Only the administrator can see and create a PDF file of the users table.
-Furthermore, the search function in the database menu will give you all search results based on a keyword and will list these on a page for you.